martintrojer/martintrojer.github.com/content/post/2012-07-16-replicating-datomicdatalog-queries-with-corelogic.md

 title: Replicating Datomic/Datalog queries with core.logic
 ---

-I've been toying with <a href="http://datomic.com/">Datomic </a>recently, and I particularly like the power of it's query language (~<a href="http://en.wikipedia.org/wiki/Datalog">Datalog</a>).
-Mr <a href="https://twitter.com/stuarthalloway">Halloway</a> showed a couple of months ago how the query engine is generic enough to be run on standard Clojure collections, <a href="https://gist.github.com/2645453">gist here</a>.
+I've been toying with [Datomic](http://datomic.com/) recently, and I particularly like the power of it's query language (~[Datalog](http://en.wikipedia.org/wiki/Datalog)).
+Mr [Halloway](https://twitter.com/stuarthalloway) showed a couple of months ago how the query engine is generic enough to be run on standard Clojure collections, [gist here](https://gist.github.com/2645453).
 Here is an example from that page of a simple join;

 ```clojure
 (q '[:find ?first ?height